Thorium-Sim/thorium-nova/app/routes/docs/Development/app-architecture.md

 trivial to create a headless version of Thorium Nova that can run for long periods of time in the cloud.

-## Desktop
+## Desktop App

-[Electron](https://www.electronjs.org/) is a framework for building cross-platform JavaScript applications by bundling Node.js and Chrome into a single executable.
+[Tauri](https://tauri.app) is a framework for building cross-platform JavaScript applications using a Rust backend and the operating system's embedded browser.
 This allows the web technologies to access low-level APIs for the operating system that aren't normally available to web apps.
 It also makes for a nice tool to bundle the app into a distributable package.

-Thorium Nova's Electron wrapper doesn't actually need to do that much.
+Thorium Nova's Tauri wrapper doesn't actually need to do that much.
 Here's the abbreviated list of capabilities it should provide:

-- Start up the HTTP server when it first launches, stop the server when Electron connects to another server, and then start the HTTP server again when Electron disconnects from another server.
+- Start up the embedded Bun HTTP server when it first launches, stop the server when the client connects to another server, and then start the HTTP server again when the client disconnects from another server.
-- Automatically connect to that HTTP server when Electron starts up.
+- Automatically connect to that HTTP server when Tauri starts up.
 - Connect to another Thorium server.
 - Bonjour auto-discovery for finding servers running on the network.
 - Opening up `.flight` files to automatically resume an existing flight.